GFDRR/rdl-standard/docs/guides/formats.md

 ### Raster data: GeoTIFF / COG (.tif)

 **GeoTIFF** (`.tif`) is the image standard file for GIS and satellite remote sensing applications.
 It can store multiple realisations as “bands”.
-GeoTIFFs can be accompanied by other auxiliary files (.tfw for raster geolocation, .xml for metadata, .aux for projections and others, .ovr for pyramids to improve visualisation).
-These should be packed together with the .tif files for sharing.
+GeoTIFFs can be accompanied by other auxiliary files (.tfw for raster geolocation, .xml for metadata, .aux for projections and others, .ovr for pyramids to improve visualisation), compressed into a .zip file together with the .tif files for sharing.

 **A Cloud Optimized GeoTIFF (COG)** is a regular GeoTIFF file, aimed at being hosted on a HTTP file server, with an internal organization that enables more efficient workflows on the cloud.
 It does this by leveraging the ability of clients issuing ​[HTTP GET range requests](https://tools.ietf.org/html/rfc7233) to ask for just the parts of a file they need.
 This is the best option for data that needs to be hosted on a geocatalogue such as [GeoNode](https://www.geonode-gfdrrlab.org).